Elizabeth Taylor

 Taylor's acting career began to decline in the late 1960s, although she continued starring in films until the mid-1970s, after which she focused on supporting the career of her sixth husband, United States Senator John Warner.
 In the 1980s, she acted in her first substantial stage roles and in several television films and series.
 She became the second celebrity to launch a perfume brand after Sophia Loren.
 Taylor was one of the first celebrities to take part in HIV/AIDS activism.
 She co-founded the American Foundation for AIDS Research in 1985 and the Elizabeth Taylor AIDS Foundation in 1991.
 From the early 1990s until her death, she dedicated her time to philanthropy, for which she received several accolades, including the Presidential Citizens Medal in 2001.

 Throughout her career, Taylor's personal life was the subject of constant media attention.
-She was married eight times to seven men, converted to Judaism, endured several serious illnesses, and led a jet set lifestyle, including assembling one of the most expensive private collections of jewelry in the world.
+She was married eight times to seven men, had 4 children, converted to Judaism, endured several serious illnesses, and led a jet set lifestyle, including assembling one of the most expensive private collections of jewelry in the world.
 After many years of ill health, Taylor died from congestive heart failure in 2011, at the age of 79.

 Biography from the Wikipedia article Elizabeth Taylor.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.